 1. Junk Files

 Cleaning junk files is something that should be done periodically to prevent cluttering your disk space.
 When you launch any app, it creates temporary files (caches, logs, preferences, etc.).
 Over time, the number of these files grows significantly.
 Even when you drag and drop apps to Trash, their service files still remain in your system.
-Moreover, all too often users forget to remove unneeded files in the Downloads folder and to empty the Trash.
-So it’s time to get rid of them.
-Here’s how to do it right from the Funter window.
+So you should periodically clear junk files.
+Here’s how to use Funter to remove junk files:

 - Open the Funter window from the Menu bar and click to open System Usage details.